Leumim2020/Calculator_WinAPIc-/README.md

-# Calculator_UI_Qt
+# Calculator_WinAPI

-### Created with QtCreator it has the fours operation basic the Mathematics adition, subtraction, multiplication, and division.
+### Created with WinAPI  it has the fours operation basic the Mathematics adition, subtraction, multiplication, and division.